 What Is a Direct Debit?

-Who is responsible for making the payment?
+Who makes the payment?

-Direct Debit – Once the Direct Debit has been set up and authorised by the customer, the merchant has full control over the payments.
-You are free to vary the amount and the frequency of your collections (as long as you notify your customer in advance).
+Direct Debit – Once the Direct Debit is authorised by your customer, you have full control over the payments.
+You are free to change the value and the frequency of your collections (as long as you notify your customer in advance).

 Standing order – A standing order can be collected for free, although depending on your bank, there may be some additional charges.